p2k3m/NovaPDFReader/README.md

 profile diverges from the committed snapshot, preventing stale artefacts from shipping.
-Pull requests also receive an automated warning (both as workflow annotations and a sticky bot comment) when they modify performance-sensitive code without refreshing `app/src/main/baseline-prof.txt`, making it harder to forget the regeneration step.
+Pull requests also receive an automated warning (both as workflow annotations and a sticky bot comment) when they modify performance-sensitive code without refreshing `app/src/main/baseline-prof.txt`.
+The reminder highlights the files that triggered the check and reiterates the need for macrobenchmark coverage of real user journeys so the regenerated profile reflects the updated execution paths, making it harder to forget the regeneration step.

 ## CI validation for heavy PDF workloads